pixelshaded/node-jfk/README.md

 node server
 ```

 Note that this uses the vhost connect middleware.
-If you want to change the domain name, edit the server.js in the root and update your etc/hosts file.
+If you want to change the domain name, edit the server.json in the config folder and update your etc/hosts file.
 If you don't want to use vhosts, simply uncomment the listen function in app and run

 ```code
 node app